 Oddly enough, people ask me that pretty often.
 So, some years ago, I started The Methadone List.
 This is a brief descriptive list of books that I personally can recommend for quality.
 I’m a very eclectic reader, and thus the Methadone List has a wide variety of titles, everything from the easily recognizable genres to the frankly odd and indescribable.

 Now, everyone’s tastes are different, and I don’t expect y’all to like all the same things I do— but you may find something there that appeals.
 I can guarantee that everything on the list is well-written, has Deeply Interesting Characters, Excellent Plots, and good grammar.

-The first installment of the Methadone List was published in THE OUTLANDISH COMPANION, but I’ve updated it at intervals on my blog— and will continue to add to it here, whenever I encounter (or remember) another excellent book or series.
+The first installment of the Methadone List was published in THE OUTLANDISH COMPANION, the original 1999 first edition, but I’ve updated it at intervals on my blog— and will continue to add to it here, whenever I encounter (or remember) another excellent book or series.